okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/event-hook-filtering/main/index.md

 ## About event hook filters

 Event hook filters reduce the amount of event hook calls to your external service endpoint.
 The filter triggers hooks only for events based on the logic that you define.
-You can implement one or more filters to your event hook and apply them when creating a hook or later.
-For further information, see [Event hooks](/docs/concepts/event-hooks/#which-events-are-eligible).
+You can implement one or more filters for your event hook and apply them when creating a hook or apply them later.
+See [Event hooks](/docs/concepts/event-hooks/#which-events-are-eligible).

 ## Set up the sample external service